armory/spinnaker-aws-policy/README.md

 ## Clouddriver

-To generate an AWS Policy for Spinnaker Clouddriver:
+To generate an AWS Policy for the current head of Spinnaker Clouddriver:

+    ./bin/build
+    ./bin/run

+The policy will be printed to stdout.
+It will contain all of the necessary actions for Spinnaker's Clouddriver to operate.
+If you wish, you can isolate any of the actions to certain resources by modifying the policy after it is generated.

+### Running Locally

+If you have a checkout of Clouddriver locally and want to generate the policy for it you can run the python script directly on your development system:

     Run `src/generate.py <CLOUDDRIVER_AWS_DIRECTORY>`